MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/overview-migration-service-postgresql.md

 - Simple-to-use migration experiences by using the Azure portal or the Azure CLI
 - Unlimited database size

-The following figure is a visual representation of the PostgreSQL sources you can migrate by using the migration service in Azure Database for PostgreSQL.
-The figure highlights the diversity of source environments, which include on-premises databases, Azure virtual machines, and cloud-hosted instances.
+The following figure shows the PostgreSQL sources you can migrate by using the migration service in Azure Database for PostgreSQL.
 All supported environments can be seamlessly transitioned to Azure Database for PostgreSQL.

 :::image type="content" source="media/overview-migration-service-postgresql/migrate-postgresql-sources.png" alt-text="Diagram that shows different PostgreSQL sources." border="false" lightbox="media/overview-migration-service-postgresql/migrate-postgresql-sources.png":::